Optimizing Your LinkedIn Profile

 Optimize for keyword searches

 The more relevant keywords you include in your profile, the more likely you are to be found by people in the field you are targeting.
 Spend some time researching the keywords for your industry and role and incorporate them throughout your profile.
 To identify keywords, collect three to five job listings for your targeted role and review them for common themes.
-LinkedIn’s secret search algorithms especially favor keywords in the Headline, About, Experience, and Skills & Endorsements sections.
+Use LinkedIn Jobs to look at positions of interest and see your “skill match” for clues.
+LinkedIn’s search algorithms especially favor keywords in the Headline, About, Experience, and Skills & Endorsements sections.

 Perfect the top section of your profile